 Filmmaking

-Paola’s films tackle the complex issues of poverty and immigration and their impact on women and children in the United States.
+Mendoza’s films tackle the complex issues of poverty and immigration and their impact on women and children in the United States.
 She is currently directing a feature-length documentary about domestic workers.

 A mother (Jamie-Lynn Sigler, The Sopranos) and her three-year-old daughter (Heaven King, The Ellen Show) giggle and dance to their favorite song on the radio.
 A chance encounter with a police officer changes the course of their lives forever.
 A Broken Tail Light shatters the life of a mother and her child.